bio-tools/biohackathon2022/paper/paper.md

 **EDAM Concept categories**

-Each of the different EDAM sections analysed can be separated into different categories:
+Each of the different EDAM sections analysed here are separated into the following categories:

 - *Obsolete concepts*: concepts that are judged to be obsolete in the current version.
 They are marked as deprecated but can still be referenced with their URI.